 Read on to learn what to look for if your Pom pants excessively.

 Excitement.
 Happiness and Activity.
 These are three words that usually occur at the same time.
-If you’re playing fetch with your Pom outside, or if you just got home and you’re hugging, petting and playing with him, there’s lots happening.
+If you’re playing fetch with your Pom outside, or if you just got home and you’re hugging, petting, and playing with him, there are lots happening.